imkira/mobiledevice/README.md

 ### Install an application on the connected device

-To install your app on the connected device, like iTunes/Xcode would do, type:
+To install an app on the connected device, like iTunes/Xcode would do, type:

 ```
 mobiledevice install_app path/to/my_application.app